LBonassi95/NumericTCORE/README.md

 - `PROBLEM` is the path to the pddl problem file.
 - `OUTPUT` is the path to the folder (which must exist) that will contain the compiled domain and problem files.

-To switch between the three variants of Numeric Tcore, use one of the following commands:
+To switch between the two variants of Numeric Tcore, use one of the following commands:
 ```
 python ./bin/metcore.py DOMAIN PROBLEM OUTPUT --naive_mode
-python ./bin/metcore.py DOMAIN PROBLEM OUTPUT --regression_mode
 python ./bin/metcore.py DOMAIN PROBLEM OUTPUT --delta_mode
 ```

-As the name suggest, --naive_mode runs ntcore^N, --regression_mode runs ntcore^R and --delta_mode runs ntcore^\Delta.
+As the name suggest, --naive_mode runs ntcore^N, while --delta_mode runs ntcore^\Delta.
-The default strategy is `--regression_mode`.
+The default is `--naive_mode`.
 For more informations, run ```python ./bin/ntcore.py --help```

+## Limitations
+Please note that in the current version the Delta variant of Numeric Tcore has been developed only for formulas with numeric conditions.
+Such feature will be implemented in the next release of Numeric Tcore.
+For now, when constraints feature boolean conditions please use `--naive_mode`.

 # Example